nuxt/framework/docs/content/3.api/1.composables/use-runtime-config.md

 # `useRuntimeConfig`

-`useRuntimeConfig` composable is used to expose config variables within the Nuxt application on both server-side and client-side.
+The `useRuntimeConfig` composable is used to expose config variables within your app.

 ## Usage